Bulb is offering export payments because people should be paid for the energy they produce

 - You’re happy to give us feedback on how a new scheme should work for you

-If you meet those criteria, we’ll ask you a few more questions about your set-up to make sure you’re eligible for the trial.
+We’ll ask you a few more questions about your set-up to make sure you’re eligible for the trial.

 We’ll pay the wholesale cost of energy on a monthly basis

 Every month, the payments will be added to your Bulb Account as credit.